patherlkd/LAMMPS_python_instructions/README.md

 cd lammps-develop-python/lammps-develop/src/

 5. include python library (exact path for Python.h) in the c compiler for lammps. open src/MAKE/Makefile.mpi.
-Change the CCFLAGS line like so:
+Change the CCFLAGS line to something like (you will need to find the <path-to-Python.h> and also find the right <version> of python... hopefully >3):

-CCFLAGS =       -g -O3 -std=c++11 -I/lustre/shared/ucl/apps/python/3.11.4/gnu-4.9.2/include/python3.11 -lpython3.11
+CCFLAGS =       -g -O3 -std=c++11 -I<path-to-Python.h> -lpython<version>

 6. make lammps in shared mode with the python package (still within src/ folder)